k9mail/k9mail.app/documentation/security.md

 Communication security is an increasingly important subject.
 K-9 Mail aims to provide intuitive e-mail security in many forms, both in terms of supporting secure login to your e-mail server and in the security of the e-mail itself.

-To this end,K-9 Mail supports a variety of mail server authentication methods and has had longstanding support for PGP/MIME (OpenPGP) and future plans to support S/MIME.
+To this end,K-9 Mail supports a variety of mail server authentication methods and has had longstanding support for OpenPGP and future plans to support S/MIME.

 ## Authentication